mzwallace/dw-cli/README.md

 # dw-cli
 A command line utility for Salesforce Commerce Cloud (Demandware) SIG and PIG development.
+The goal of this package is to make working with development on the Salesforce Commerce Cloud platform a more pleasant and intuitive experience.
 ```
 Usage: dw <command> <instance> [options] --switches